MTOnline69/Streetview-panorama-scraping/README.md

 # Streetview-panorama-scraping

- This module is a fork of https://github.com/FluffyMaguro/Streetview-panorama-scraping, with support for python 3.12, as well as added argument support.
+This module is a fork of [Madiwka4's fork](https://github.com/Madiwka4/Streetview-panorama-scraping) (which is a fork of [FluffyMaguro's repo](https://github.com/FluffyMaguro/Streetview-panorama-scraping)).

+Madiwka4's fork added support for Python 3.12 and arguments.<br/>My fork adds various arguments (prox, ignore_prox and show_test_points) to allow the user to reduce panorama cluttering.
+It also improves upon the code readability, adds extra print statements for the user, and has status updates for panoid gathering and filtering.

+---

 This module helps you scrape panoramas from Google's streetview for given area.

 Scraping is done asynchronously using aiohttp and asyncio packages.

 The module is built upon and modifies streetview module - https://github.com/robolyst/streetview